nicolaslazo/osm-bsas-building-import/README.md

   - `import-datasets.sh` - Imports city and OSM data into PostgreSQL/PostGIS
   - `run-migrations.sql` - Executes SQL migration scripts for data transformation
   - `export-geojson.sh` - Exports query results as GeoJSON for debugging
+- `examples/` - Example GeoJSON files for some of the addressed issues
 - `migrations/` - SQL and Python scripts for data transformation
 - `changesets/` - Output directory for generated OSM changefiles